lubeda/EspHoMaTriXv2/README.md

 - [Ulanzi TC001](https://www.aliexpress.com/item/1005005008682055.html) commercial ~ 50€
 - [Awtrix](https://awtrixdocs.blueforcer.de/#/) (project has been discontinued after more than 4 years now in August 2022)
 - [PixelIt](https://docs.bastelbunker.de/pixelit/) (project is under active development)
 - [Awtrix-Light](https://github.com/Blueforcer/awtrix-light) From the developer of Awtrix, optimized for the Ulanzi TC001 Hardware
+- [lamatrix](https://github.com/noahwilliamsson/lamatrix/tree/master) micropython based an around 5 years old

 The solutions have their pros and cons.
 I tried some and used AwTrix for a long time.
 But the cons are so big (in my opinion) that I started an esphome.io variant.
 Targeted to an optimized Home Assistant integration, without paid blueprints and the need of mqtt.
 But it had to be extensible, e.g. for the use as poolthermometer or as mediaplayer.
 All done by the magical power of esphome.